-Titus Kennels are a UK-based North American Mastiff breeder who also breeds Frenchies and American XL Bully.
+Titus Kennels is a UK-based North American Mastiff breeder who also breeds Frenchies and American XL Bully.
 They started in 2018 intending to breed the most balanced, affectionate, and healthiest puppies for families around the UK.

 They are a family-run business and all of their dogs stay indoors with them as a family.
 Their puppies are well-socialised with children and adults.
 Moreover, their puppies are excellent-tempered and they show no aggression or violent behavior toward anyone.

 If you are considering a calm but fearless dog, adopt a North American Mastiff.
 These dogs are adorable creatures to have around and will never make you feel lonely again.
-They are low-maintenance dogs that are not much demanding.
+They are low-maintenance dogs that are not very demanding.
 Plus, you can leave them home alone for a relatively long time (in terms of hours, not days) as they are not prone to separation anxiety.